 A kind of blindsight is evident in much of biology.

 Living narratives, as observed, for example, in all animals, are in fact recognized within biology.
-For example, they provide the structure for research projects.
-These typically have to do with how an organism accomplishes this or that function, or task, such as obtaining food, or maintaining bodily temperature at an acceptable level, or, in the case of many cells, achieving cell division.
+For example they provide the structure for research projects.
+These typically have to do (as I mentioned above) with how an organism accomplishes this or that function, or task, such as obtaining food, or maintaining bodily temperature at an acceptable level, or, in the case of many cells, achieving cell division.
 (Rocks and streams do not have tasks.)
 But something rather like a taboo seems to require biologists to ignore all this in their scientific explanations.
 They are allowed to discuss only physical “mechanisms” that make no inherent reference to — and therefore do not explain — the task-nature of the problems that prompted biological inquiry in the first place.

-This might bring to our minds the curious and well-known phenomenon called “blindsight”.
+This might bring to mind the curious and well-known phenomenon called “blindsight”.
 It works like this.
 Suppose there is a certain life-sized statue on the floor of a museum I am exploring.
 If, for some reason, I suffer from blindsight about the statue and am asked about it, I might truthfully reply, “What statue?
-I don’t see anything there.”
+I don’t see one.”
 But then, in wandering about the room, I am observed always to walk carefully around the statue rather than bump into it.
 Clearly, in some sense I do see it, even while remaining consciously unaware of (and even denying) what I see.

 What is needed, according to the late Harvard geneticist, Richard Lewontin, is for biologists “to take seriously what we already know to be true” (Lewontin 2000, p.
 113).